promethivm-labs/Summa-Generativarum/README.md

    - 1–3 months: able to contribute small documentation fixes and simple exercises.
    - 6–12 months: able to read and modify mechanized fragments (Lean 4) and author short commentaries.

 Practical tip: choose tiny, concrete tasks that produce a visible artifact.
-Every small contribution—clarification, example, or test—lowers the entry barrier for the next learner and is a legitimate way into the Summa.
+Every small contribution—clarification, example, or test—lowers the entry barrier for the next learner and is a legitimate way into the Codex.

 If you want, state your current skills (math, programming, logic) and I’ll propose a 3‑month learning checklist tailored to you.